Global warming vs climate change

 They changed the name from “global warming” to “climate change” after the term global warming just wasn’t working (it was too cold)!
 (Donald J. Trump)

-Both of the terms in question are used frequently in the scientific literature, because they refer to two different physical phenomena.
-As the name suggests, 'global warming' refers to the long-term trend of a rising average global temperature, which you can see here:
+Both of the terms in question, 'global warming' and 'climate change', are used frequently in the scientific literature, because they refer to two different physical phenomena.
+As the name suggests, 'global warming' refers to the long-term trend of a rising average global temperature, which you can see in fig.1:

 'Climate change', again as the name suggests, refers to the changes in the global climate which result from the increasing average global temperature.
-For example, changes in precipitation patterns, increased prevalence of droughts, heat waves, and other extreme weather, etc. These projections of future global precipitation changes from the 2007 IPCC report are an example of climate change:
+For example, changes in rainfall patterns, increased prevalence of droughts, heat waves and other extreme weather.
+Projections of future global temperature and precipitation changes (fig. 2) are an example of climate change:

-Thus while the physical phenomena are causally related, they are not the same thing.
-Human greenhouse gas emissions are causing global warming, which in turn is causing climate change.
+Thus, while the physical phenomena are causally related, they are not quite the same thing.
+Human greenhouse gas emissions are causing global warming, which is in turn causing climate change.
 However, because the terms are causally related, they are often used interchangeably in normal daily communications.

 Both Terms Have Long Been Used

-The argument "they changed the name" suggests that the term 'global warming' was previously the norm, and the widespread use of the term 'climate change' is now.
+The argument, "they changed the name", suggests that the term 'global warming' was previously the norm, and the widespread use of the term 'climate change' is new.
 However, this is simply untrue.
-For example, a seminal climate science work is Gilbert Plass' 1956 study 'The Carbon Dioxide Theory of Climatic Change' (which coincidentally estimated the climate sensitivity to a doubling of atmospheric carbon dioxide at 3.6°C, not far off from today's widely accepted most likely value of 3°C).
-Barrett and Gast published a letter in Science in 1971 entitled simply 'Climate Change'.
+For example, a seminal climate science work is Gilbert Plass' 1956 study 'The Carbon Dioxide Theory of Climatic Change' (fig. 3).
+Plass estimated the climate sensitivity to a doubling of atmospheric carbon dioxide to be 3.6°C, not far off from today's widely accepted most likely value of 3°C. Barrett and Gast published a letter in Science in 1971 entitled simply 'Climate Change'.
 The journal 'Climatic Change' was created in 1977 (and is still published today).
 The IPCC was formed in 1988, and of course the 'CC' is 'climate change', not 'global warming'.
 There are many, many other examples of the use of the term 'climate change' many decades ago.
 There is nothing new whatsoever about the usage of the term.

-In fact, according to Google Books, the usage of both terms in books published in the United States has increased at similar rates over the past 40 years:
+In fact, according to Google Books, the usage of both terms - in books published in the United States - has increased at similar rates over the past 40 years(fig.4):

-And a Google Scholar search reveals that the term 'climate change' was in use before the term 'global warming', and has always been the more commonly-used term in scientific literature:
+And a Google Scholar search reveals that the term 'climate change' was in use before the term 'global warming', and has always been the more commonly-used term in scientific literature (fig.5):

 No Reason to Change the Term

-Those who perpetuate the "they changed the name" myth generally suggest two reasons for the supposed terminology change.
-Either because (i) the planet supposedly stopped warming, and thus the term 'global warming' is no longer accurate, or (ii) the term 'climate change' is more frightening.
+Those who perpetuate the, "they changed the name" myth generally suggest two reasons for the supposed terminology change.
+Either because (a) the planet supposedly stopped warming, and thus the term 'global warming' is no longer accurate, or (b) the term 'climate change' is more frightening.

-The second premise is also wrong, as demonstrated by perhaps the only individual to actually advocate changing the term from 'global warming' to 'climate change', Republican political strategist Frank Luntz in a controversial memo advising conservative politicians on communicating about the environment:
+The second premise is also wrong, hilariously so, as demonstrated by perhaps the only individual ever to actually advocate changing the term from 'global warming' to 'climate change'.
+That was none other than Republican political strategist, Frank Luntz, in a now controversial memo (PDF), advising conservative politicians on communicating about the environment.
+He wrote:

 Summary

-So to sum up, although the terms are used interchangeably because they are causally related, 'global warming' and 'climate change' refer to different physical phenomena.
-The term 'climate change' has been used frequently in the scientific literature for many decades, and the usage of both terms has increased over the past 40 years.
+So to sum up, the term 'climate change' has been in frequent use in the scientific literature for many decades and the usage of both terms has increased over the past 40 years.
 Moreover, since the planet continues to warm, there is no reason to change the terminology.
-Perhaps the only individual to advocate the change was Frank Luntz, a Republican political strategist and global warming skeptic, who used focus group results to determine that the term 'climate change' is less frightening to the general public than 'global warming'.
-There is simply no factual basis whatsoever to the myth "they changed the name from global warming to climate change".
+Perhaps the only individual to advocate the change was a Republican political strategist and global warming skeptic, who used focus group results to determine that the term 'climate change' is less frightening to the general public than 'global warming'.
+So there is simply no factual basis whatsoever to the myth "they changed the name from global warming to climate change".
+Case dismissed.

 Here is the relevant lecture-video from Denial101x - Making Sense of Climate Science Denial